haimengzhang/message-queue-service-rabbitmq-postgres/README.md

 ## Productionize it

-Now that we have our service, I want to scale up the deployment so that it handles more load, e.g. 100k RPS.
+Now that we have our service, we want to scale up the deployment so that it handles more load, e.g. 100k RPS.
 To better scale the services and pods, I have decoupled the application to four different components so that they can be scaled independently.
 For example, we could have hundreds of message publishers running and a single instance of the message producer.